-She has never felt a breeze, has never known anything but the stench that comes from too many frail feathered bodies, toiling alongside her, each locked in their own world of misery, irritable in the crush of their fellow victims, their sore and mutilated beaks useless to demand some space.
+She has never felt a breeze, has never known anything but the stench that comes from too many frail bodies, toiling, each one locked in her own world of misery, irritable in the crush of her fellow victims, her sore and mutilated beak useless for demanding some more space.

 Time has no meaning here, unrelieved by joy or light, she will know only boredom, desperation and toil.
 Her cage is not of wire, or even of this place where only a mere handful of the prisoners can see ‘outside’.
-Her real prison is the convulsing body that our species has created for our selfishness; the body that labours bleakly to lay a single clutch, despairing every time hope rolls away.
+Her real prison is the convulsing body that our species has created for our selfishness; the body that labours bleakly day after lonely day.

 If she could dream, she’d dream of sunshine on her back, a dusty patch to fluff herself.
 She’d dream of a private place, a place that only she knows.
 She’d dream of a few bits of straw and grass to make a nest.
-She’d dream of a world without the whirr of machines that roll away those treasured eggs, each egg encapsulating all the hopes her broken mothering instinct does not know how to dream.
+She’d dream of a world without the whirr of machines that roll away her eggs, each one encapsulating all her broken hopes.

 - Talking about eggs – There’s an Elephant in the Room, the full blog